Arjunkhera/Competitive_Programming/README.md

 ## Note :
 1. The project is still under active development.
 2. In case of any issue in the code, open a issue.
-3. Codes currently are in c++,however solutions in other languages are welcome.
+3. Codes currently are in c++, however solutions in other languages are welcome.